That realm cannot be attained while living an easy and indifferent life – Ippen

 Between the river of fire and the river of water a narrow path leads to the West

 This image derives from Shan Tao (613 – 681), one of the great teachers of Pure Land Buddhism.
 The river of fire represents hatred and the river of water greed.
 The West, for a Chinese Buddhist, represented the source of Buddhism (India) and, through the teachings of the Pure Land Sutras, the Pure Land created by Amida Buddha.
 For our purpose here the Pure Land may represent world peace.
 We can envisage ourselves as on a journey toward it.
 Behind us is Shakyamuni Buddha whose voice urges us onward.
 Ahead we see the Light of Amida in the distance.
-We are travelling toward that Light.
+We are traveling toward that Light.
 Even though the two rivers sometimes come perilously close or even wash over the path, wetting or burning us, we still must go onward toward that Light.